 Tanoto Foundation and Yogyakarta State University Collaborate To Improve Basic Education Quality

-Yoggakarta State University (UNY) is collaborating with Tanoto Foundation to improve the quality of basic education in Indonesia with the PINTAR Program.
+Yoggakarta State University (UNY) is collaborating with Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, to improve the quality of basic education in Indonesia with the PINTAR Program.

 This collaboration was marked by the signing of a Memorandum of Understanding (MoU) and Cooperation Agreement between UNY Rector/President Prof. Dr. Sutrisna Wibawa and Tanoto Foundation Basic Education Director Margaretha Ari Widowati, in the presence of Tanoto Foundation Global CEO J Satrijo Tanudjojo, in the UNY Main Assembly Hall in Yogyakarta on January 13, 2020.

 PINTAR has trained and assisted teachers, principals, school superintendents, committees and lecturers to better work together in improving students’ learning results, Tanudjojo explained.
 Under PINTAR, pre-service teacher students at the UNY Teachers’ Training Institute (TTI) will receive training so that they will be able to provide quality education by the time they graduate.
 Tanudjojo added that the collaboration with UNY is meant to facilitate TTI lecturers to implement a practical learning process for the pre-service teacher students.

 “Tanoto Foundation will work with the UNY lecturers and experts to prepare pre-service teachers at TTI to acquire practical teaching experience.
 So when they graduate, they can create lively and active learning classes.
 This is in line with the criteria of our MIKiR (Experiencing, Interacting, Communicating and Reflecting) active learning method,”